Get to know the United Kingdom with a short history, an outline of how the government works, and all you need to know about the people there.

 A visit to Snowdonia National Park in Wales will present you with the opportunity to climb one of the UK’s three mountains, Mount Snowdon.
 Once you get to the summit, you can stop at a cafe for a well-deserved drink and a snack while you admire the view.

-For more UK-based inspiration, see the top 10 places to visit in the UK.
+For more UK-based inspiration, read the best places to visit in the UK.

 The UK has several public holidays throughout the year, where you’ll either find many shops shut or have reduced opening hours, and schools and offices close.